Screening Questionaire, 1971 Hughes 29 Trillium

 Purchased by current owner in 2009 and professionally re engineered in 2010 with new diesel engine, Vetus M2C3 (Mitsubishi), 12 hp, twin cylinder, and a number of other modifications including revision of the deck and cockpit drainage system.
 Engine was purchased from No Problem Inc, Kingston, and installed, along with drive shaft, flexible bull joint, stuffing box (with lubricator), cutless bearing and 3 blade propellor by Bolton Marine, Glenora.
 Engine, gearbox, water filter, stuffing box made very accessible by cockpit floor access hatch.
 25 litre plastic fuel tank with all new lines, and Racor primary fuel filter all installed then.

 For boat specs and history of Hughes boatbuilders, see http://danceonavolcano.ca/hughes.htm

-Hull above waterline professionally buffed and polished.
-Deck Awl Gripped, white, about 8 years ago.
+Hull above waterline buffed and polished annually.
+Deck Awl Gripped, white, 2008.
 Hull below waterline bottom painted annually, most recently with Aquaguard, previously with Bottomkote.

 Boat is stored in winter with mast down and with a cotton canvas Harborgard cover, made in sections, and using boom, wood, and spinnaker spar for supporting spine.